-Internal assessments for the 2023-2024 academic year showed that 30.8% of Pupil Premium children achieved Met or above in Reading, Writing, and Maths at the end of KS2, compared to 40.6% of non-Pupil Premium children.
-This reflects a gap of 9.8%.
-While the overall trend demonstrates progress, particularly in writing and vocabulary development, the data underscores the importance of continuing targeted interventions to narrow the attainment gap further.
+Internal assessments for the 2024-2025 academic year showed that 33.3% of Pupil Premium children achieved Met or above in Reading, Writing, and Maths at the end of KS2 (increase of 2% from last academic year), compared to 39% of non-Pupil Premium children.
+This reflects a gap of 5.7%.
+This gap has reduced compared to last year by 4.1%.
+While the overall trend demonstrates progress, the data underscores the importance of continuing targeted interventions to narrow the attainment gap further.